-PhenCode: How to view PhenCode tracks at the Genome Browser
+How to view PhenCode tracks at the UCSC Genome Browser

-1. Start by clicking the Load Custom Tracks button on the PhenCode home page.
+1. Start by clicking the Basic Browser Tracks button on the PhenCode home page.

-2. Choose Destination="UCSC Genome Browser" and Human Genome Assembly="hg18: March 2006" from the pull-down menus, and type the gene name you wish to view in the Browser Position box.
+2. Choose Destination="UCSC Genome Browser" and Human Genome Assembly you want from the pull-down menus, and type the gene name you wish to view in the Browser Position box.
 Then select the data you want to include using the check boxes, and click the Go button.

 3. If a list of links is displayed, click on the one that describes the gene you wish to view.